Illinois' Persons with Disabilities waiver

-Illinois Department of Human Services-Division of Rehabilitation Services (DHS-DRS)
+- The Illinois Department of Human Services – Division of Rehabilitation Services (DHS-DRS) is the Operating Agency (OA).

-Individuals with disabilities who are under age 60 at the time of application and are at risk of placement in a nursing facility
+Individuals with a disability who are under age 60 at the time of application and at risk of placement in a nursing facility.

-Individuals 60 years or older, who began services before age 60, may choose to remain in this waiver
+Customers 60 years or older, who began services before age 60, may choose to remain in this waiver.

-Medicaid eligible or enrolled in the Health Benefits for Workers with Disabilities (HBWD) program.
+- Medicaid eligible or enrolled in the Health Benefits for Workers with Disabilities (HBWD) program.
+Interested individuals may download an application from the

 - Home Health Aide